 The measurement of serum PSA is commonly used for the early detection of prostate cancer and monitoring of treatment response.

 Healthy men have low levels of serum PSA, but they are often elevated in the presence of prostate disorders, including an increased risk of prostate cancer.

 If your prostate biopsy was negative for prostate cancer, a PSA test can determine if there is a need for a repeat biopsy.

 However, serum PSA lacks clinical specificity as it can be elevated by noncancerous conditions.

 - PSA velocity measures the extent of change in serum PSA over time.
-Increase of 0.75 ng/ml/y or more has been associated with the presence of prostate cancer (Carter et al., 1992).
+An increase of 0.75 ng/ml/y or more can associate with the presence of prostate cancer (Carter et al., 1992).
 Unfortunately, this approach is limited by time and multiple measurements.

 - PSA density measures PSA levels relative to the prostate volume.
-It has been shown that PSA density values greater than 0.10 are strongly associated with prostate cancer (Nordström et al., 2018).
+Studies show PSA density values greater than 0.10 strongly associate with prostate cancer (Nordström et al., 2018).
 However, reproducible calculation of prostate volume is a concern and may reduce the usefulness of this method.

 - Age-Specific PSA normal ranges use different age-specific cut-offs to interpret the results of PSA tests.
 However, negative biopsies can still occur even after adjusting for age, especially in men over 70 years of age (Catalona et al., 2000).

 - Percentage of free total PSA measures the ratio of the different forms of PSA.